Jack Sweeney

 Jack Sweeney (born c.
 2002) is an American programmer and entrepreneur.
-In 2022, he became known for creating Twitter bots to track the private jets of Russian oligarchs and other prominent individuals, including Elon Musk, through the ElonJet account.
+In 2022, he became known for creating Twitter bots to track the private jets of Russian oligarchs and other prominent individuals, including Elon Musk through the ElonJet account, and Taylor Swift.

 Life

 Sweeney's father, a Technical Operations Controller for American Airlines, introduced him to aviation when he was young.
-Sweeney would use the data to track his father coming home when he commuted from Dallas back to Florida.
+Sweeney would use flight-tracking data to track his father coming home when he commuted from Dallas back to Florida.

 In the beginning of 2022, Sweeney was a freshman at the University of Central Florida, and was studying information technology.
 He intends to work in software engineering.
 In February 2022, Sweeney stated in an interview with Bloomberg Wealth that he was establishing a company called "Ground Control" that monitors flight activity of prominent billionaires.